HappyMaxxx/SpendSense/README.md

 ## 📚 API Documentation

-**SpendSense** provides an internal API for accessing user accounts and transactions.
+**SpendSense** provides an internal API for accessing user accounts, transactions, and categories.
 The API requires authentication via a Bearer token, which can be obtained from the user's profile in the application.

 ### Authentication